caseif/JAM/README.md

 breaking changes without prior notice.

 ## Introduction
-SRGX is a format for compact and straightforward storage of deobfuscation mappings for Java programs.
-It is based off of the popular SRG format, extending it to resolve multiple shortcomings.
+**JAM** (**J**ava **A**ssociated **M**appings) is a format for compact and straightforward storage of deobfuscation mappings for Java programs.
+It is inspired by the popular SRG format, building upon it to resolve multiple shortcomings.

 It should be noted that it is not designed to be backward-compatible with the original SRG specification.

 ## General Format
-SRGX follows a basic general format.
+JAM follows a basic general format.
 Each line contains a single entry, and each entry occupies a single line.
 Each entry is separated into multiple elements, delimited by a single space character.
 The first element is a two letter key representing type.
 Remaining elements will vary in purpose depending on the entry type.

 ## External Specifications Referenced
-The SRGX format relies upon multiple external specifications within its own.
+The JAM format relies upon multiple external specifications within its own.

 Qualified class and interface names must follow the JVMS binary name specification ([JVMS §4.2.1] [JVMS 4.2.1]).